Btibert3/pypeds/README.md

 This is a python package aiming to analyze IPEDS and other education datasets using the data science tools available within python.
 Dare I say, enrollment science tools?

-> WARNING:  Very young project and prototyping the API for future possibilities with scikit learn and other concepts along the ETL / EDA / Modeling pipeline of APIs
+> WARNING:  This is a very young project with exploration around the API and the toolkits included.

-## NOTES:

-- F18 IPEDS might be released by end of Aug 2019 so review before launch

 ## Install and Test Notes